Jacques Perrin: Personal life

 In September 1961, while shooting Le Soleil dans l'œil (Sun in your Eyes) directed by Jacques Bourdon, Jacques Perrin began an affair with his co-star Anna Karina who was married to Jean-Luc Godard at the time.
 The actress then considered leaving her husband for the young actor.
 She told Godard of her intention to leave him in November.
-In the row that followed, Godard physically destroyed all the possessions in their apartment and left.
+During the argument that followed, Godard physically destroyed all the possessions in their apartment and left.
 Later that night, Anna took an overdose of barbiturates.
 She was found by Perrin who called an ambulance.
 She was hospitalized and released a few days later.
 The papers reported that Godard and Karina would divorce and that Karina would marry Perrin.
 But in January 1962, it was announced that Godard and Karina had reconciled.

-He married Chantal Isabelle Laure Emmanuelle Bouillaut (born in 1950) on 8 November 1974 in Courbevoie, Hauts-de-Seine.
+Perrin married Chantal Isabelle Laure Emmanuelle Bouillaut (born in 1950) on 8 November 1974 in Courbevoie, Hauts-de-Seine.
 The marriage ended in divorce on 30 April 1985.
 The couple had a son, Mathieu who was born on 1 May 1975.

 He subsequently married Valentine Marie Monique Florence Perrin on 1 December 1995 in Neuilly-sur-Seine.
 Valentine was born on 24 April 1966 in Saumur.
 She is a producer best known for 1999 TV documentary series La 25e Heure and 2021 film Le loup et le lion (The Wolf and the Lion) The couple had two sons, Maxence, who was born on 1 April 1995, and Lancelot, who was born 2000.
 Both Mathieu and Maxence are actors.

-Jacques Perrin died on April 21, 2022, aged 80, peacefully, according to his family.
-The cause of death was not specified.
+Perrin died on 21 April 2022, at the age of 80.